RescueTime/git-commits-to-rescuetime-daily-highlights/README.md

 ### Filtering highlights

 You may not want to log all commit messages, especially if they are just for small changes.
+You can wrap the highlight submission in an if statement to filter out unwanted highlights.

 **Examples:**

 To ignore a short commit message:

     if [[ ${#MESSAGE} -gt 15 ]]; then
+      curl ...
+    fi

 To ignore a commit message containing the string '_IGNORE_':

     if [[ "$MESSAGE" != *_IGNORE_* ]]; then
+      curl ...
+    fi

 To ignore both of the above conditions:

     if [[ ${#MESSAGE} -gt 15 && "$MESSAGE" != *_IGNORE_* ]]; then
+      curl ...
+    fi